mjkelly/config/.config/nvim/bundle/vim-terraform/README.md

     let g:terraform_commentstring='//%s'

+Allow vim-terraform to automatically format `*.tf` and `*.tfvars` files with `terraform fmt`.
+You can also do this manually with the `:TerraformFmt` command.

+    let g:terraform_fmt_on_save=1

 - - - -
 # Updating vim-terraform
 Note, this is only for maintainers of the `vim-terraform` project.

-When a new version of Terraform drops, you can run the following where x.x.x is a version such as 0.11.0
+When a new version of Terraform drops, you can run the following where x.x.x is a version such as 0.11.11

     ./update_automagic.sh x.x.x